Skip to content

 Activated by Config Presence

-gitlab and github plugins activate when their config section exists under plugins:.
+gitlab and github plugins activate when their config section exists under extensions:.
 Removing the section disables them:

 yaml